 Graduate school gave Amanda ample time to think, and while by the fall of 2014 she’d become a full-time freelance musician, more paths loomed.
 Always an activist and a feminist, Amanda felt that her musical life was no longer connecting to this part of her.
 One day while in the car, Amanda heard a recording on public radio of Kshama Sawant giving a speech about the need to raise the minimum wage in America.
 Amanda was taken by this speech.
 She thought:

 “Why can’t classical musicians be outwardly political, too?”

 Then, after witnessing a fundraising campaign for Art and Abolition, which is a summer camp full of dance, art, and music for girls who are victims of sexual violence in Kenya:

 "I need to do more."

-After participating in the IMPS program (Institute for Musicianship and Public Service) at Community Music Works in Rhode Island in the 2015 she met like-minded musicians who wanted to intersect their art with helping their community.
+After participating in the Institute for Musicianship and Public Service at Community Music Works in Rhode Island in the 2015, she met like-minded musicians who wanted to intersect their art with helping their community.
 She found her people.
-Amanda decided to start a commission project that was deeply rooted in social justice and women’s rights and commissioned seven composers to write solo pieces that touched on their own personal story or an issue that affects women and girls.
+Amanda decided to start a commission project, the Forward Music Project, that was deeply rooted in social justice and women’s rights and commissioned seven composers to write solo pieces that touched on their own personal story or an issue that affects women and girls.
 The pieces she received range from sexual violence to empowerment, and she performed many of these works for the Dream Unfinished, the activist orchestra’s chamber music series.

 And while questions remained for Amanda, about her ability to influence, about her skills as a soloist, and particularly about her aggressive push to have her voice heard on any number of social and political issues, she continued doing what she always had.
 Jump first.
 Swim later.